How Can I Become Involved in Internships?

-If you are interested in hosting an internship or want more information, contact the Internship Coordinator to discuss majors who might be relevant to what you are looking for.
+If you are interested in hosting an internship or want more information, contact the Career & Employment Services to discuss majors who might be relevant to what you are looking for.

 Identify possible internship opportunities in your organization.
 The most important part of hosting an intern is developing structure for them and identifying one central person that will supervise them.